 What are the meridian lines of Chinese medicine?

 Although a non-invasive form of treatment, Chinese cupping is not recommended for pregnant or menstruating women.
 Patients that have bone fractures or muscle spasms also cannot be given treatments.
-Further, in case of patients that have a form of cancer that is spreading from one part of the body to the other, cupping is not advised.
-If the patient suffers from a condition because of which he/she bleeds easily or if he/she has high fever with convulsions, the therapist may refrain from providing treatment.
+Further, in the case of patients that have a form of cancer that is spreading from one part of the body to the other, cupping is not advised.
+If the patient suffers from a condition because of which he/she bleeds easily or if he/she has a high fever with convulsions, the therapist may refrain from providing treatment.
 There are certain areas of the body where cupping must not be used such as an artery, ulcer, pulse points or any part where there is evidence of deep vein thrombosis.
 Since cupping treatments are usually performed on the soft tissues such as the fleshy parts of the body, therapists might not provide treatment to very thin patients.
 It is also not viable for very obese patients.